MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-connectedness.md

 ## Best practices

 * Strengthen connections with a [Teams channel](https://www.microsoft.com/microsoft-365/microsoft-teams/group-chat-software) for group communications and chats.
 * Use [Insights](/myanalytics/use/use-the-insights.md) and [MyAnalytics Network](../myanalytics/use/network.md) to add colleagues to your **Important people** list, receive suggestions to meet, reminders to respond to email, and complete tasks for these contacts.
-And urge your team to do the same.
 * Host informal gatherings, such as virtual opportunities for your team to bond over non-work activities and form new connections.
 Create agendas with fun conversation prompts and activities, such as online trivia games.
 * Get people to see things through others’ eyes by organizing carefully structured, face-to-face, cross-silo dialogues.
 * Create inclusive and trusting environments to facilitate agile collaboration.
 A culture of fear exists when employees do not feel safe to come forward with ideas, and those on the fringe may be less conﬁdent about contributing.